ucsb-cs32/s21/_lab/lab01.md

 You should confirm that when you run
 ./dataProj

-that it prints out county data.
+that it prints out county data (lots of county data - so expect you console to be filled with print outs).
 You might see something like:

 ....